Dance Evaluation Form

 ExpressionBlank face, no connection to movementAttempts expression but inconsistentAppropriate facial expression, engages audienceGenuine emotion, tells a story through movementCaptivating presence, draws audience in completely

-ChoreographyForgets choreography, stops mid-routineRemembers sequence but hesitatesKnows full routine, smooth transitionsAdds personal style, executes with intentionOwns the choreography, makes it look effortless
+ChoreographyForgets choreography, stops mid-routineRemembers sequence but hesitatesKnows full routine, smooth transitionsAdds personal style, executes with intentionOwns the choreography with full body control and natural flow

 Stage PresenceLooks at floor, appears nervous or lostMakes eye contact sometimes, tentative energyConfident on stage, projects to audienceCommands attention, uses full stage spaceMagnetic presence, impossible to look away